 Note: You must manage health and safety rules and regulations when using a residential property for business.

-APPEALS PROCESS: How to appeal a decision about a lawful development certificate and grounds for doing so.
-Check what documents you need to supply and what happens after appealing.
+How to appeal a decision about a lawful development certificate and grounds for doing so.
+Find out what documents you need to supply and what happens after appealing.

-MANAGING ASBESTOS: A section explaining asbestos regulations for a commercial property and the penalties.
-Find out your responsibilities on asbestos health and safety and keeping records.
+The information in this section explains asbestos regulations for a commercial property and the penalties.
+Review your responsibilities on asbestos health and safety and keeping records.

-BREAK CLAUSE: The guide explains how to end a commercial lease earlier than planned.
+The section explains how to end a commercial lease earlier than planned.
 Find out what happens if you breach the terms of the lease and how to use a break clause in an agreement.

-AIR CONDITIONING: You must get your air conditioning system inspected every 5 years.
+You need to get your air conditioning system inspected every five (5) years.
 An energy assessor will make sure it is energy efficient.

-NON-DOMESTIC: The non-domestic Renewable Heat Incentive scheme helps businesses, public sector and non-profit organisations meet the cost of installing renewable heat technologies.
+The non-domestic Renewable Heat Incentive scheme (RHIS) helps businesses, public sector and non-profit organisations meet the cost of installing renewable heat technologies.

-Business Premises Regulations: A Guide to Commercial Property in the United Kingdom
+Business Premises Regulations: A Guide to Commercial Property in United Kingdom